lousydropout/finite-state-projection/README.md

-# Finite State Projection Method
+# A Runge-Kutta Method Approach to the Finite State Projection Method

 ## Introduction